Promoting Interest in All Aspects of

 What We Do:

 Regular monthly meetings are held, with a guest speaker talking about some aspect of natural history.
 These are often illustrated with computer images or slides.
-Meetings are held on the second Wednesday of each month (except December and January) at 7:00 pm at the Higher Education Building, Charles Darwin University.
+Meetings are held on the second Wednesday of each month (except December and January) at 7:00 pm at the Olive Pink Botanic Garden Visitors Centre.
 Visitors are welcome.